GMichetti/MiBuSM/README.md

 # Mibu SM

-**Mibu** The idea behind MiBu is to have a single pane of glass through which to interact with network devices typically found in a personal lab or in a small office (Server, Firewall, UPS, etc.) From the GUI, you can get metrics and perform basic actions.
+The idea behind MiBu is to have a single pane of glass through which to interact with network devices typically found in a personal lab or in a small office (Server, Firewall, UPS, etc.) From the GUI, you can get metrics and perform basic actions.
 Via REST API it's possible to obtain more advanced actions (where applicable).

 ## Features